Do you have a passion for food? Do you love cooking? Great news! There are many ways to make money cooking at home!

 7. Watch Cooking Shows

 If you prefer watching others cook (Food Network fans, here’s looking at you), earn points on Swagbucks simply by watching cooking shows on their video channel.
 All that’s required?
 Just log in and watch.
-You can earn SBs and exchange them for payment via PayPal or for gift cards to your favorite stores like Amazon, Starbucks, and Old Navy.
+You can earn SBs and exchange them for payment via PayPal or gift cards to your favorite stores like Amazon, Starbucks, and Old Navy.
 While you won’t earn a full-time income from Swagbucks, it’s a nice way to add some extra cash to your wallet.

-8. Publish a Cooking Channel on YouTube
+8. Start a Cooking Channel on YouTube

 9. Sell Gourmet Goodies